hackclub/OnBoard/projects/Desk contRoller/README.md

 - 2× 0805 green LEDs for status
 - probably still MP2307DN(MINI360) DC-DC stepdown converter as power supply
 - 2× 10kOhm resistors connecting 3.3v to i2c bus (already assembled to pcb)
-- 2× NPN transistors and 1× LE12CZ voltage regulator to 1.2v - I´m not sure if I´ll use them there, so just in case I´ve placed 6× 0ohm resistor pins, that I´ll cover in solder based on situation needs
+- uncertainly 2× NPN transistors and 1× LE12CZ voltage regulator to 1.2v - I´m not sure if I´ll use them there, so just in case I´ve placed 6× 0ohm resistor pins, that I´ll cover in solder based on situation needs

 <!-- How much is it going to cost? -->
 I´ve tried to minimize cost to something corresponding to the project, so rn its about 28.07$ for the whole order (5 PCBs, all of them assembled).
 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->

-## How did I came to this
+## How did I came to this idea
 So in my classroom at school, we have a projector and a projection screen that are controlled via IR signals.<br>
 Then I came to the conclusion that having 2 controllers on the table all the time, one of which doesn't